Chamber Music Programme

 Work with highly experienced, inspiring coaches

 Students receive daily coaching with some of the UK’s foremost chamber music specialists and coaches, who bring their expertise, energy and enthusiasm to every session.
+Our 2019 programme is directed by Tamar Andrusier, and students will receive coaching from inspiring musicians including Matt Sharp, Simon Callaghan, and the Carducci Quartet.

 Develop small ensemble skills